vandana-rajan/1D-Speech-Emotion-Recognition/README.md

 Update: 07-05-2021

-Modifed the cnn1d.py architecture with attention mechanism (cnn1d_attn.py), shows better performance in terms of accuracy (66%-70%).
+Modifed the cnn1d.py architecture with attention mechanism (cnn1d_attn.py), shows better performance in terms of accuracy (66%-70% with lr 0.01).

 ##################################